gift-080/Gift--Ngoveni-CPUT-Eporttfolio/README.md

 # My Digital Portfolio

-- **Name:** NGOVENI NDZALAMA GIFT
+- **FULL NAMES:** NGOVENI NDZALAMA GIFT
-- **Student No.:** 230125239
+- **STUDENT NO.:** 230125239
-- **Course:** DIPLOMA IN INFORMATION AND COMMUNICATION TECHNOLOGY IN COMMUNICATION NETWORKS.
+- **COURSE:** DIPLOMA IN INFORMATION AND COMMUNICATION TECHNOLOGY IN COMMUNICATION NETWORKS.

-As a passionate IT student with a strong interest in Linux, networking, cybersecurity, and cloud computing, this portfolio reflects my growth and preparation for entering the tech industry.
-It showcases evidence of my development and personal reflections from the Work Readiness Training module.
+As a dedicated IT student with a strong passion for Linux, networking, cyber security, and cloud computing, this portfolio demostrates my professional growth and readiness to enter the technology industry.
+It presents clear evidence of my skill development and personal reflections gained through the work Readiness Training module.

 ---